ansible/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_concepts.rst

 Modules
 =======

 The units of code Ansible executes.
 Each module has a particular use, from creating virtual machines on vCenter to managing distributed virtual switches in the vCenter environment.
 You can invoke a single module with a task, or invoke several different modules in a playbook.
-For an idea of how many modules Ansible includes, take a look at the :ref:`list of VMware modules<vmware_cloud_modules>`.
+For an idea of how many modules Ansible includes, take a look at the :ref:`list of cloud modules<cloud_modules>`, which includes VMware modules.

 Playbooks
 =========